India

 The CAT rates India’s climate targets and policies as “Highly Insufficient”, indicating that India’s climate policies and commitments are not consistent with the Paris Agreement’s 1.5°C temperature limit.

-India’s second NDC strengthened its targets on paper, but will not drive real world emission reductions beyond its current level of climate action.
+India’s second NDC of 2022 strengthened its targets on paper, but will not drive real world emission reductions beyond its current level of climate action.
 Its emissions intensity target is “Insufficient” when compared to India’s fair share contribution.

 India’s 50% non-fossil capacity target by 2030, which is conditional on international support, is “Highly insufficient” when compared to a modelled 1.5°C emissions pathway for the country and its current power sector plans already exceed this target.
-India’s projected emissions in 2030 under its current level of climate action are marginally lower than in our last assessment, largely due to lower emissions from the power sector than previously estimated, with a marginal fall in coal-fired power generation (due to updated historical emissions).

 India needs to adopt stronger targets that will drive actual emissions reductions and accelerate climate policy implementation.
 The country will need international support to get onto a 1.5°C pathway.